Welcome to Klarna’s Shopping Pulse!

 Methodology.

-Insights from Klarna’s consumer research, conducted in cooperation with Nepa across 17 countries (the US, UK, Ireland, Australia, Germany, Austria, the Netherlands, Belgium, France, Sweden, Norway, Finland, New Zealand, Italy, Poland, Portugal, Spain).
+Insights from Klarna’s consumer research, conducted in cooperation with Nepa across 18 countries (the US, UK, Australia, Germany, Austria, the Netherlands, Belgium, France, Sweden, Norway, Finland, New Zealand, Italy, Poland, Portugal, Spain, Czech Republic, Greece).
 The research is conducted quarterly and always includes a minimum of 1,000 respondents in each country.

-In total, 21,770 consumers participated during Q4 2022 (October-December).
-The sample sizes are nationally representative, naturally including both Klarna users and non-Klarna users, and have been selected by research agency Nepa.
+In total, 19,293 consumers participated during Q2 2023 (April-June).
+The sample sizes are nationally representative, naturally including both Klarna users and non-Klarna users, and have been selected by research agency, Nepa.

 High interest in personal finances.